 The ghost will quickly give up the chase.
 If the characters trail it they will see that it enters a cellar door under the Diner.
-Following it under the Diner the characters will enter a pitch black cellar full of food supplies.
-If they make noise an agitated Felix will come down stairs with a flashlight and confront them.
+Following it under the Diner the characters will enter a pitch-black cellar full of food supplies.
+If they make noise an agitated Felix will come downstairs with a flashlight and confront them.
 There is no sign of the ghost.
 If characters search for clues, make a Smarts rule against a target of 20.
-They can find a piece of white bedsheet painted with phosphorous stock in the edge of a floor to ceiling cabinet.
+They can find a piece of white bedsheet painted with phosphorous stuck in the edge of a floor to ceiling cabinet.
 They cannot investigate the cabinet now because Felix appears.

-Character using Smarts to search the cellar on a 20 discover that a cabinet on the wall can be pulled upon to reveal a rough brick-lined tunnel that leads to the cellar beneath the diner.
+A character using Smarts to search the cellar on a 20 discover that a cabinet on the wall can be pulled upon to reveal a rough brick-lined tunnel that leads to the cellar beneath the diner.
 Just inside the tunnel is a table with a pair of bright lamps.
-On the table is a clean sheet and a briefcase.
+On the table are a clean sheet and a briefcase.
 Inside the briefcase are the plates for making US $20 bills.

 Setting a trap with the briefcase as a lure and using the old machinery from the cellar is the obvious method of catching the Wailing Ghost(s).